UPDATE: Death toll in Turkey and Syria increases to over 1200 after devastating earthquake

 UPDATE: Death toll in Turkey and Syria increases to over 1200 after devastating earthquake.

-The devastation caused by the 7.8 magnitude earthquake in Turkey and Syria on Monday, February 6 has resulted in the death of over 1,200 people.
+The devastation caused by a 7.8 magnitude earthquake in Turkey and Syria on Monday, February 6 has resulted in the death of over 1,200 people.

 Recent figures have been updated by Turkey’s president, Recep Tayyip Erdoğan who has announced that 912 people were killed during the earthquake, as per the Guardian.